johnnymetz/johnny-metz-blog/content/posts/django-time-based-lookups-performance.md

 ## The Better Fix: Rewrite the Query to Use the Existing Index

-Instead of adding another index, rewrite the lookup so the database uses the existing `timestamp` index.
+Instead of adding another index, rewrite the lookup so it uses the existing `timestamp` index.
 Compute the date boundaries in Python and filter on the `DateTimeField`:

 ```python
 import datetime